 Press & Mentions

 During the past few years, we’ve seen press and mentions from a variety of websites including Refinery29, Time Magazine, The Daily Beast, The Huffington Post, The New York Times, Buzzfeed, Scientific American, Fusion, and NPR.

 Brown Girl Magazine, Inc., is an independent, non-partisan media platform.
 The views of our writers do not necessarily represent the views of our publication.
 If you disagree with anything we publish, please send us your comments at [email protected].

-The writers at Brown Girl Magazine will always credit products or bloggers whose ideas we post.
+Brown Girl Magazine will always credit products or bloggers whose ideas we post.
 Any lack of credit is completely unintentional and will be corrected upon notice.
 The Brown Girl team will also always disclose when and if a company has paid for or offered free products in return for promotion on the site.